 Selected Publications and Working Papers

-Dr. Ku is an Assistant Professor in the College of Management (IT) at the Lawrence Technological University since August 2014.
-He was an Assistant Professor in the School of Information Technology at Middle Georgia State University (August 2012 – July 2014) and served as Executive Board of MGSC-Pi Beta Lambda and an advisor of Central Georgia Information Systems Security Association.
-Dr. Ku was also a software developer and instructor at institutions in Taiwan.
+Dr. Ku is an Assistant Professor in the College of Management (IT Program) at the Lawrence Technological University since August 2014.
+He was an Assistant Professor in the School of IT at Middle Georgia State University (08/2012 – 07/2014) and a software developer and an instructor at institutions in Taiwan.

 - Ph.D., Information Systems & Technology, Claremont Graduate University, 2012

 - Data Mining, Text Mining, Web Mining

 - Dr. Ku has taught courses including web development, web application development, e-commerce, database, management information systems, Visual Basic, and Java programming.